Zeytinli hellimli kek (olive and halloumi muffins)

 Preheat the oven to 200°C/180°C Fan/Gas Mark 6 and grease two 12-cup muffin trays with sunflower oil.

-Gently scoop up the mixture from the bottom of the dough to ensure a good amount of olives and halloumi is included with every scoop, and divide equally between the two muffin tins.
+Gently scoop up the mixture from the bottom of the dough to ensure a good amount of olives and halloumi cubes are included with every scoop, and divide equally between the two muffin trays.
 It is important that you do not stir the dough again at this point as it will release the trapped air.
 Sprinkle each muffin with a little sesame and nigella seeds.

 Bake for 40 minutes, or until golden brown and a crispy crust has formed all over.
 Allow the muffins to rest in the trays for 10-15 minutes before removing them to prevent tearing.
 You can serve the muffins warm, or let them cool completely on a wire rack to absorb any excess moisture.